Raynos/jsig/README.md

  - [ ] write more module system tests
  - [x] create binary with pretty errors.

-# progress ( 0.2.0 )
+# progress ( 0.2.0 ) Reference library

-The `v0.2.0` will be cut once a full reference library type checks
+The `v0.2.0` will be cut once a full reference library type checks.

+This tag was also cut early since we completed enough feature coverage to get a reference library checked ( `http-hash-server` ).

  - [x] define type definitions for npm modules
  - [x] write more type definition tests